bootchk/GimpFu-v3/readme.md

 ### More about GI.

 Gimp 3 is being enhanced with GObject annotations that allow GI of its API.
+GimpFu uses GObject Introspection, but hides it from plugin authors.
 The PyGObject module (import gi) lets Python code do GI.
 The PyGObject module is partially implemented in the C language, but GimpFu no longer uses any C language.